boshtannik/embedded-nano-mesh/README.md

 to parse it, check sum, verify destination address, etc..
 So if different devices has different presentation of `Packet` structure, thay may not be able to communicate.

+## Note
+Changing `Packet` structure - will require also modification of `serialization` part, `deserialization` part, and part, which calculates the `size of packet` by calculating sizes of all packet fields (this number of bytes is needed for the device to know, how many bytes to receive, and start deserialization process right after it).

 Written entirely in rust.